CAIDA/bgpstream/docs/api__pybgpstream.rst

       'start', 'middle', 'end', 'unknown'. *(basestring, readonly)*

-   .. py:method:: get_elems()
+   .. py:method:: get_next_elem()

-      Construct a list of the :py:class:`BGPElem` objects that comprise this record.
-Calling this method may be expensive, so it is advisable to call it only once per record, storing the result locally if multiple accesses into the list are needed.
+      Get the next :py:class:`BGPElem` from this record.
+Will return :py:class:`None` when all the elems have been read.

-      :return: a list of :py:class:`BGPElem` objects
+      :return: a :py:class:`BGPElem` object, or `None` if there are no more elems to read.
-      :rtype: list
+      :rtype: :py:class:`BGPElem`
       :raises RuntimeError: if a BGPElem object could not be created